 Time between arriving % of devices

 1 day 40

 2 hours 40

 1 hour 15

 30 minutes 5

+Source: compiled by the authors

 In Fig. 10a shows how UL-PDR can be improved with the proposed configuration which contains up to 4 times more unconfirmed devices that could be serviced with standard settings.